LizMarlowe-byte/Tech-writing-portfolio/Editing_Checklists/API_Guide_Review_Checklist.md

  - [ ] Make sure parameter values are in **bold**.

  - [ ] For top-level parameters, the description should be: "Top-level x key" where "x" is the top-level key for the object.
 For example, "Top-level weather key."

+ - [ ] Make sure all related parameters are described using similar language with similarly constructed sentences.